desdic/greyjoy.nvim/README.md

 Once installed and reloaded you can use `:Greyjoy` to run it.

+## checkhealth

+Once installed make sure you run `:checkhealth greyjoy` to ensure its set up correctly.

 ## Breaking changes

 Breaking changes will be announced in this [Github Issue](https://github.com/desdic/greyjoy.nvim/issues/1)